 Instructions

-- Combine the gluten free flour blend, brown sugar, white sugar, baking soda, and sea salt in a small bowl.
-Whisk to blend them all together.
+- Combine the 2 cups gluten free flour blend, 3/4 cup brown sugar, 3/4 cup cane sugar, 1 teaspoon baking soda, and 1/2 teaspoon salt in a large mixing bowl.
 Whisk to blend them all together.

 - To measure your gluten free flour, I recommend using the spoon method or leveling method.
 You can also use a spoon to fill the measuring cup.
 Use a knife to level along the top to remove the extra flour.

-- Add the softened cup butter, eggs, and vanilla to a large mixing bowl and use an electric mixerย to whip the wet ingredients together.
+- Add the softened 1 cup unsalted butter, 2 large eggs, and 1 teaspoon pure vanilla extract to a large mixing bowl and use an electric mixer to whip the wet ingredients together.
 Note you do not need an expensive hand mixer to do a good job.

 - Add the flour mixture a little at a time and use the electric mixer to mix them in.
 Repeat until all of the flour is mixed in.

-- Add the chocolate chips and use a spoon to mix them into the cookie dough.
+- Add the 2 cup Chocolate Chips and use a spoon to mix them into the cookie dough.
 If you are adding chopped nuts, add those now too!

 - Let your batter sit for 15 minutes.
 This will help eliminate any gritty texture.
 This is more important with the Bob's Red Mill 1 to 1 Gluten Free Flour Blend.